leannejdong/analyticChemistry/R/tut0-1.md

 ## Install R and R studio

-We will write our programs on a online platform (an IDE) called Rstudio Cloud, which makes it platform independent - we access the program the same way on a PC, Mac, or Linux.
+We will write our programs on RStudio.
+There is also a online platform (an IDE) called Rstudio Cloud, which makes it platform independent - we access the program the same way on a PC, Mac, or Linux.
 The Rstudio Cloud environment is divided into 4 main sections, with the most important elements listed below.
+However since we don't always have internet access it is desirable to have R and RStudio in your local machine.
+Brief note without screenshot.

 Top left: Script - where you write R code